Charge Up! Series

 - Attending industry conferences, boot camps & pitch events

-- Materials & supplies
+- Small equipment, materials & supplies

 - Purchasing informational resources e.g., subscriptions